Neighborhood Guide10 min read

 6pmMasuRobata vegetables, veggie rolls, sake

-Why NE is the Best Vegan Neighborhood in MPLS
+Why NE Has the Best Vegan Food in Minneapolis

-Let's be real: most Minneapolis neighborhoods have maybe one or two vegan options.
+Most Minneapolis neighborhoods have one or two vegan options.
 NE has:

 • The literal best vegan butcher shop in America